malikaiyer/syntax-sprint/EGDD.md

 # Rules

-- *If the player hits a villain, they lose a heart*
+- *If the player hits an enemy, they lose a heart*
 - *If the player loses all hearts, they lose the game*
-- *If the player collects all correct tokens, they proceed to the next round*
+- *If the player collects the correct token, they proceed to the next round*
 - *If the player completes all rounds, they will advance to the next world*
 - *If the player collect a wrong token, more enemies are spawned*
 - *Players need to complete minigames in-between the levels to move to the next world*